FORMiND-Lab/formind-lab/content/authors/yiting_yang/_index.md

 ---
 # Display name
-title: HAN, Shenghu 韩声虎
+title: YANG, Yiting 杨怡婷

 # Full name (for SEO)
-first_name: Shenghu
+first_name: Yiting
-last_name: c_Han
+last_name: c_Yang

 # Username (this should match the folder name)
 authors:
-  - shenghu_han
+  - yiting_yang

 # Is this the primary user of the site?
 superuser: false